 In this post we look at: Attracting new patients and growing your pharmacy through a marketing plan.
 Sometimes coming up with pharmacy marketing ideas or a marketing business plan is rather difficult.
 We are here to help you create an advertising or marketing plan for your pharmacy.
 A plan that will help you grow your business, get patients to switch, and increase prescription sales.

 Every owner tries to compete with the large chains or other independent to gain market share in their city.
 Everyone wants to increase prescription sales.
 Sometimes this is a relatively easy process but most of the time it’s very difficult in today’s business world.
 Let’s face it the patient has a lot more choices to fill their medication now than ever before.
 I can’t name a grocery chain that doesn’t have a pharmacy inside their building.
 And now patients have online options with the addition of Amazon and PillPack getting into the industry with large acquisitions.
 So how do you compete with all of this?
 To answer that question we will look at creating a marketing plan and some pharmacy marketing ideas for independent pharmacies.
+Our pharmacy consulting services can help you with this.

 How to create a marketing plan for pharmacies